 Steps 5 and 6 may be omitted if the PCF had subscribed to notification of this data change as defined in step 4 of TS 23.502 [3] Figure 4.3.6.2-1or in step 5 of Figure 6.13.2.1-1.

 PCF decides on DNS preferences for (DNN, S-NSSAI) using the DN priorities for appDomains information received from UDR but also local policies (see also step 7 and clause 6.13.2.1).
 The output of this decision is called DNS Configuration information.
-The PCF can then use the DNS Configuration information to provide it to SMF
+The PCF can then use the DNS Configuration information to provide it to SMF.

 7. The PCF responds to the SMF with Npcf_SMPolicyControl_Create response including DNS Configuration information.

-The PCF is responsible to transform "DN priorities for appDomains" information into "DNS configuration information" to be provided to SMF.
-"DNS configuration information" has the same format than DN priorities for appDomains" but with DN priority values that have been normalized based on PCF policies as explained below.
+The PCF is responsible to transform "DN priorities for appDomains" information into "DNS configuration information" to be provided to SMF as part of PCC rules.
+"DNS configuration information" has the same format than DN priorities for appDomains", but:

-For the determination of "DNS configuration information" to be provided to SMF, the PCF may take into account locally configured policies related with (DNN, S-NSSAI), for example
+- with DN priority values that have been normalized based on PCF locally configured policies related with (DNN, S-NSSAI);

-- some (DNN, S-NSSAI) may be considered as default i.e. with lower DNS priority,

-- on some (DNN, S-NSSAI), DN priorities for appDomains information related with AF requests may be of higher priority or lower priority than operator local configuration.
+- with only information suitable for (DNN, S-NSSAI)